 When a new

-web container is started, its environment contain the
+tcp container is started, its environment contains the

 environment variable.
-Your application has to listen on this port in order to
+Your application must listen on this port in order to

-receive request.
+receive requests.
 Once the application has been started, the container scheduler

 will try to connect to your application on the port defined previously during